AndrewPBartson/super-trucker/README.md

 - Extend the app to more countries
   - At this time, trip data is only available for the US and Canada
   - Mexico is the next target
-  - Unfortunately weather data for trips in Canada is lower quality
+  - Need to upgrade to higher quality weather data for Canada

 </td>
 </tr>